Newest Chapters

 Tanshi glanced in the direction that the boy had gone.

-It was not uncommon for the Emperor to make incognito appearances among the common people.
-The Imperial Palace was a beautiful cage, and the Emperor longed, as all people do, for the free air.
-Renzong’sfather, Zhenzong, also went out into the city often.
-The eighth emperor of the Song Dynasty, Huizong, was so infatuated with the courtesan Li Shishi that he even had an underground passage dug between the Imperial Palace and the brothel where she worked.1
+It was not uncommon for the reigning emperor to make incognito appearances among the common people.
+The Imperial Palace was a beautiful cage, and emperors longed, as all people do, for the free air.
+Renzong’s father, Zhenzong, also went out into the city often.
+The eighth emperor of the Song Dynasty (960–1279 CE), Huizong, was so infatuated with the courtesan Li Shishi that he even had an underground passage dug between the Imperial Palace and the brothel where she worked.1

 Tanshi and Ryū Gen infiltrated Bianliang and hid in the residence of a high-ranking official.
 It was safe there, since the official supported the salt smugglers.
 There was a barracks nearby for the Imperial Guards.
 It would be manned in times of emergency or war, but now it was mostly empty.
 Guards and soldiers patrolled the streets in force, so Ryū Gen was cautious in how he implemented his plan.
 If the soldiers and guards had time to muster and plan before he launched his attack, things would not go well.
 The attack must be swift and decisive, followed by a speedy retreat.